Kurt212/zapp/docs/internals.md

 ### Sync file process

-Sync file process is an optional background process, that syncs the Data File to the disk and truncates the WAL file.
-The idea is that, once we want to have guarantees of durability, we have to make sure, that data file is synced to a disk periodically.
-Syncing files to the disk is a very expensive operation, and Operating Systems try to do it in the background if possible.
-After the Data File is synced to the disk, WAL file can be truncated without fear, because all applied operations are already saved.
+Sync file process is an optional background process, that syncs the Data File to the drive and truncates the WAL file.
+The idea is that, once we want to have guarantees of durability, we have to make sure, that data file is synced to a drive periodically.
+Syncing files to the drive is a very expensive operation, and Operating Systems try to do it in the background if possible.
+After the Data File is synced to the drive, WAL file can be truncated without fear, because all applied operations are already saved.

 ### Collect expired items process

 Collect expired items process is an optional background process, that modifies only in-memory state, finds all expired items and moves them to the Size-To-Offset Map.
 It is very recommended to enable Collect Expired Items Process if you use TTL feature often.
-Zapp will not return expired items when reading it from disk.
+Zapp will not return expired items when reading it from the drive.
 But Zapp will not mark expired items as deleted and remove them from the Hash-To-Offset Map itself.